Skip to content

 Flit Simple packages Extremely simple, zero config Not for complex builds (C extensions)

-Setuptools Legacy / Complex Supports everything (C extensions, etc.) Slower, complex configuration
+Setuptools Legacy, complex Supports everything (C extensions, etc.) Slower, more configuration

-Poetry Poetry users Integrated with Poetry ecosystem Locked into Poetry workflow
+Poetry Poetry users Integrated with Poetry's ecosystem Locked into the Poetry workflow

 Migrating an existing project